jonnonz1/nz-statute-book/acts/public/2019/nga-rohe-moana-o-nga-hapu-o-ngati-porou-act-2019.md

   (e) the chief executive of the Ministry of Justice; and (f) the chief executive of Land Information New Zealand; and (g) the Director-General.
-(5) The notice published in the Gazette—
-  (a) is a disallowable instrument for the purposes of the Legislation Act 2012; and (b) must be presented to the House of Representatives under section 41 of that Act.
+(5) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 97 Effective date for protected customary activity agreement
-A protected customary activity described in a Gazette notice published under section 96— (a) has effect on and from the date of publication of the notice; and (b) ceases to have effect if the Gazette notice is revoked.
+A protected customary activity described in a notice published under section 96— (a) has effect on and from the date of publication of the notice under the Legislation Act 2019; and (b) ceases to have effect if the notice is revoked.

 ### 98 Recognition of protected customary activity by court order
 (1) The relevant hapū may apply to the court for a court order that 1 or more hapū of ngā hapū o Ngāti Porou have 1 or more protected customary activities in an area of ngā rohe moana o ngā hapū o Ngāti Porou.